 The High School Law Institute (H.S.L.I.) is a free, yearlong program serving high school students from under-resourced schools throughout New York City.
-In 2009-2010, 156 students were enrolled in the program, the majority from NYC “zoned” or neighborhood schools.
+A vast majority of the students come from NYC “zoned” or neighborhood schools.
 Most of these students do not receive school credit; rather, they are motivated by a desire to learn more about the legal system and to prepare themselves for higher education.

 High school students enrolled in the program come to N.Y.U.
 School of Law on Saturday mornings throughout the year.
-Free breakfast is provided, as are transportation funds for those students who could not otherwise afford subway fare.
+Free breakfast is provided.
 Students participate in hour-long classes on criminal law, constitutional law, and mock trial, taught by teams of N.Y.U. law and undergraduate students.
 Teachers are provided with a detailed curriculum, created by H.S.L.I.’s board members and targeted towards high school students in New York City.
 Each lesson plan contains discussion questions, background information, classroom activities and homework assignments that can be tailored to fit the interests and experiences of particular classes.
 Teachers are prepared by a thorough training at the beginning of the year, and are given ongoing support throughout the year.

 In addition to time in the classroom, H.S.L.I. organizes two important events throughout the year: College Day and Graduation.
 In November of each year, H.S.L.I. students and their parents are invited to Columbia Law School, home of N.Y.U.
 H.S.L.I.’s sister branch, where they attend panels (on topics including financial aid, the admissions process, the freshman experience, and choosing the right school), speak with representatives from colleges from around the country, and take a tour of the college campus.
 While College Day is an important highlight for many students, ongoing support is provided throughout the year to answer questions and help locate resources for students applying to institutions of higher education.
 This year, H.S.L.I. board members are also instituting a program to assist students writing their personal statements or other essays as part of college applications.